-Morocco enjoys several climates: Mediterranean in the North, maritime temperate in the central coastline and dry in the Atlas and Sahara Desert.
+Morocco enjoys several climates: the Mediterranean in the North, maritime temperate in the central coastline, and dry in the Atlas and the Sahara Desert.

 Windsurfers and kitesurfers are regular visitors, too.